Editor in Chief

 Personal Blog: Min.

 Raised on a small farm and kiwifruit orchard in New Zealand, Jessica moved to Singapore in 2011 and has been homeschooled since young.
 She is an introvert who has a heart for people and loves to see them develop.
-For the last five years, she’s been involved with the Institute for Cultural Communicators and is currently serving her second year on the East Asia Area Student Leader team.
 When she’s not writing, speaking, emailing, coaching, singing or playing her sadly out of tune piano, she enjoys gaming or binge watching Netflix shows–especially if snacks are involved.

 Alan Jambulatov is a driven entrepreneur and an enthusiastic writer.
 Aside from owning his own company, Alan has a passion for working with people with special needs through assisting in running an inclusive centre in Astana (Nur-Sultan).
 Presently, he lives in Astana (Nur-Sultan), Kazakhstan, but has spent the majority of his life in Vancouver, Canada.
 He attends an online school based in the United States of America, where he has had the opportune chance to take college-level writing courses.
 Alan aspires to one day follow the footsteps of his grandfather, father, and generations before towards success in the business sphere and to also support the far too often neglected individuals with special needs.